tarun2001jawla/tarun2001jawla/README.md

 # Hey there!
 I'm Tarun 👋

-I'm a passionate full-stack developer based on the planet Earth 🌍.
+I'm a passionate full-stack developer based on planet Earth 🌍.
 I love coding, building cool stuff, and exploring the latest technologies.

+---

 ## 🚀 About Me

+> "The only way to do great work is to love what you do." - Steve Jobs

-- 💼 Full Stack Developer
+- 💼 **Full Stack Developer**
-- 🎓 Information Technology Graduate
+- 🎓 **Information Technology Graduate**
-- 🌱 Always learning and exploring new technologies
+- 🌱 **Always learning and exploring new technologies**
-- 📚 Open source contributor
+- 📚 **Open source contributor**

+I'm driven by a passion for innovation and a desire to create meaningful projects that make a difference.
+Whether it's building web applications, contributing to open-source, or diving into new tech trends, I'm always up for a challenge!

+---

 ## 🛠️ Tech Stack